 How it Works

 Our flexible model meets you where you are with specific courses that strengthen various facets of your executive leadership capabilities.
-Four learning modules comprising six credit hours are designed to help you develop the specific skills, knowledge and understanding that facilitate career growth, now and in the future.
+Four learning modules comprising six credit hours help you develop the skills, knowledge and understanding that facilitate career growth now and in the future.
 These modules help you:

 - Develop an actionable career vision and a plan to achieve it.